firetech/PactrackDroid/README.md

 Consumer ID
 -----------

-The API used by PactrackDroid requires a "consumer ID", which, according to the terms and conditions, must be kept secret.
-To comply with this, the consumer ID used by the official version is not open sourced.
+The API used by PactrackDroid requires an "API key", and the API has a hard limit on number of requests per day and key.
+Due to this, to avoid abuse, the API key used by the release version of PactrackDroid is _not_ open source.

 If you fork the project, you will need to create your own API key at https://developer.postnord.com and save it, into (for example)